-Tip: A folder may still be scanned, but as part of the search for general file inventory, if it is included through IncludeDirectory and not also excluded by ExcludeDirectory.
+Tip: A folder may still be scanned, but as part of the search for general file inventory, if it is included through

+IncludeDirectory and not also excluded by ExcludeDirectory.
 Even in this case, no ISO tag files are returned from a path identified in ExcLudeEmbedFileContentDirectory.

-Values / range One (or more) folder(s) to be excluded from the search path scanned for ISO tag files to embed in the uploaded inventory $(.ndi)$ file.
+One (or more) folder(s) to be excluded from the search path scanned for ISO tag files to embed in the uploaded inventory (.ndi) file.
 Multiple paths should be separated by the semi-colon character.
-Default value Nothing.